 2. Night sweats

-WHY IT HAPPENS: Just as you can get hot flushes during the day you can also get night sweats.
-These, say Holly, as caused by ‘changes in your hormone levels that affect your body’s temperature control.’
+Why it happens: Just as you can get hot flushes during the day you can also get night sweats.
+These, say Holly, are caused by ‘changes in your hormone levels that affect your body’s temperature control.’
 They can make you feel restless and uncomfortable and affect your sleep.
 Sometimes, if they are really bad, you might have to change your bedding and night clothes.

 Holly also applies the same advice about reducing stress levels as she does for hot flushes.
 So meditation, light movement, journalling and breathwork to lower your stress hormone, cortisol, and – again – a supplement such as Black Cohosh.